Incisional Hernia

 What happens prior to surgery?

 The secretary and hospital will organise a day for the procedure and give you the admission details.
 Routine blood tests and a heart tracing (ECG), maybe required before admission.
 You will be asked not have anything to eat up to six hours prior to surgery.
 Water can be taken up to 2 hours prior to the surgery.
 The surgeon will go through the procedure again with you on the day and take your consent.
-The anaesthestist will also visit to discuss the general anaesthetic and your post surgery pain relief.
+The anaesthetist will also visit to discuss the general anaesthetic and your post-surgery pain relief.
 It is also not uncommon for patients to require anti-sickness medications after a general anaesthetic.

 How long will it take for me to recover from surgery?